Scientology: Reception and influence

-Relations between the Scientology organization and German government are largely hostile.
-The German government banned members from working in the public sector, pointing out that the organization is a threat to democracy.
-In France, conspiracy theories have spread alleging that the Church of Scientology controls the US government or that it is a front for American imperialism, perhaps run by the Central Intelligence Agency.
-French Scientologists have reported being fired or refused jobs because of their beliefs, and bombs have been thrown at French Scientology centers; in 2002 one Scientologist sustained permanent injuries as a result.
-A 2022 YouGov poll on Americans' attitudes toward religious groups ranked Scientology as the country's least-favored group, with around 50% of respondents indicating a negative view of the practise, alongside Satanism.
+The German government is largely hostile to the Church of Scientology, considering it a threat to democracy, and bars Scientologists in Germany from working in certain roles in the public sector.
+Scientologists in France have reported being fired or refused jobs because of their beliefs.
+A 2022 YouGov poll on American attitudes toward religious groups ranked Scientology as the country's least-favored group, with around 50% of respondents indicating a negative view of the practice, alongside Satanism.